Who are We

 We are a multi-cultural group of volunteer parent and resident leaders creating healthy, safe, and equitable communities for young children and families.
 All Central County residents who care about children are welcome to participate.

-To make Central County healthy, safe, and family friendly through parent-led advocacy and policy change.
+Make Central County healthy, safe, and equitable through parent-led advocacy and policy change.

-Our Park Improvement and Equity Project to increase access to safe and fun parks for all young children.
-After assessing conditions at parks in the Monument Community, the CCRG and its partners secured $1.4 million in funding from the City of Concord to refurbish the city’s most neglected parks; Ellis Lake and Meadow Homes, by 2017.
+The goal of our Park Improvement and Equity Project is to create equitable access to safe and fun neighborhood parks for all young children.
+After assessing conditions at parks in the Monument Community, the CCRG and its partners secured $1.4 million in funding from the City of Concord to renovate the city’s most neglected parks; Ellis Lake and Meadow Homes.